Concept | Scenarios#

 Automation scenarios are a set of actions that are scheduled to run when certain conditions are satisfied.
 They are most useful when automating various kinds of tasks when a project is in production.
 For example:

-If you have new data that comes in regularly, you can create a scenario that runs the workflow once per day, or each time it detects a dataset change.
+If new data arrives on a regular basis, a scenario can rebuild the Flow once per day or each time it detects a dataset change.

-You can even automate some administrative tasks such as cleaning logs, or starting and stopping a cluster.
+Scenarios can also automate administrative tasks such as cleaning logs or starting and stopping a cluster.

 There are two types of scenarios in Dataiku.